tgh-apil/general_needlework_phantom/README.md

 2. Insert a rubber bumper into each hole.

 ### Phantom
+**CAUTION**: Use appropriate heat-proof gloves when working with liquefied ballistic gel and/or heat gun.<br>
+**CAUTION**: Work **only** in a very well ventilated area.
+A fumehood is *highly* recommended.

 1. Cut silicone tubing and insert across the mold through each set of holes in the wood.
 Leave enough tubing outside the holes to be able to insert tube couplings later on.
 > <img src="https://user-images.githubusercontent.com/84343976/233672992-71014c1e-86ea-4394-b30a-d9af9e68b71b.png" width="500">
-2. Melt ballistics gel (here, a roughly 2:1 mixture of [20% ballistics gel](https://www.clearballistics.com/shop/20-ballistic-gelatin-nato-block-16x6x6/) and [Humimic Medical Ballistics Gel #4](https://humimic.com/product/gelatin-4-medical-gel-by-the-pound/) was used) and stir in graphite powder until uniformly distributed and nearly opaque.
-(The precise amount of graphite powder is not important so long as it produces a distinct contrast under ultrasound.)
+2. Melt roughly 650 g of ballistics gel (here, a roughly 2:1 mixture of [20% ballistics gel](https://www.clearballistics.com/shop/20-ballistic-gelatin-nato-block-16x6x6/) and [Humimic Medical Ballistics Gel #4](https://humimic.com/product/gelatin-4-medical-gel-by-the-pound/) was used) in a crockpot at 105C - 115C (approx. 225F - 240F).
+3. Stir graphite powder into liquefied gel until saturated and uniformly distributed.
-3. Pour roughly 600g of gel into mold, or until the gel is nearly flush with the top of the mold.
+4. Pour liquefied gel into mold until the gel is flush with the top of the mold.
-4. Once cooled, remove from mold by unscrewing the corner components and pulling the mold apart until the phantom and the wood pieces can be removed.
+5. Once cooled, remove from mold by unscrewing the corner components and pulling the mold apart until the phantom and the wood pieces can be removed.
 Then pull the wood pieces off of the tubes.
 If there are any pockets or uneven areas on the surface of the phantom that are interfering with ultrasound visibility, use a heat gun to melt the surface until these areas smoothen out.
-5. Insert a tube coupling into each end of each tube.
+6. Insert a tube coupling into each end of each tube.
 Attach a valve to each coupling.
-6. Place phantom inside the case, with the tubes sticking out at either end, and screw the lid in place with four M3 screws.
+7. Place phantom inside the case, with the tubes sticking out at either end, and screw the lid in place with four M3 screws.